brenle/MIGScripts/docs/index.md

 - Use these scripts **at your own risk**.
 - Ensure you review the entire script and understand **exactly what it does** before using.
 - Test the scripts within a demo tenant or test environment **before** using in production.
+!!! warning
-- **Microsoft and I are not responsible for any result of using these scripts**.
+    I am not responsible for any negative result from using these scripts.
+It is your responsibility to fully review and understand what the script will do befor running in your environment.

 ## Running the scripts